pabennett/WaterCaustics/README.markdown

 -----------

 The aim of this project is to emulate the light patterns known as water caustics typically seen on on the bottom of a swimming pool.
+I investigate various methods of simulating water surfaces and associated caustics.

 Dependencies
 ------------